iTwin/itwinjs-core/docs/learning/tutorials/develop-agent.md

     IMODEL_ID=

     # OIDC configuration
     # Don't forget to add <CLIENT_ID>@apps.imsoidc.bentley.com to your CONNECT project.
-This can be done in the iModel Registration Dashboard.
+This can be done in the "My sample iModels" page.
     CLIENT_ID=
     CLIENT_SECRET=
     ```

-    > The values for `CONTEXT_ID` and `IMODEL_ID` can be obtained from the IDs column of the [iModel registration dashboard](../../../getting-started/registration-dashboard/?tab=1)
+    > The values for `CONTEXT_ID` and `IMODEL_ID` can be obtained from the IDs column of the "[My sample iModels](https://developer.bentley.com/my-imodels/)" page.
     > The values for `CLIENT_ID` and `CLIENT_SECRET` come from the Agent Application you registered during the Setup step

 - `npm run build`